Please note that exisiting landline phone services are not being ‘switched off’ in nbn Sky Muster and nbn Fixed Wireless mapped areas.

 Your RSP may configure each nbn™ Sky Muster™ service with a dedicated 150Kbps channel exclusively for voice services.
-The nbn™ Interim Satellite Service provided a 60 kbps channel.
-The increased VoIP channel bandwidth of Sky Muster™ provides much improved VoIP voice quality and clarity.
+The increased VoIP channel bandwidth of Sky Muster™ provides much improved VoIP voice quality and clarity over the previous Interim Satellite.
 However please take into account the reliability of the Sky Muster service before choosing to replace your existing landline.

 This small amount of dedicated bandwidth is termed Traffic Class 1 (or TC-1) and is afforded the highest priority.
 By way of contrast, internet services are allocated Traffic Class 4 (TC-4) or best effort delivery.
 This means that no matter how busy Sky Muster™ may be at any point in time, the VoIP call will always be delivered with full quality.